 Expectations of the Fellow

 The fellow must be highly promising based on performance during prior training with a demonstrated productivity in research.
 The fellow will be asked to demonstrate a distinct research plan that is important and achievable.
 The fellow will be asked to identify planned research milestones.
 The fellow will be required to submit an annual report to the host institution and the Foundation (submitted electronically via the LLHF Grant Management System).
 It is expected that the fellow will give presentations by the end of year one and will publish by the end of year two and this should be reflected in the annual report.
 Additionally, the fellow will be required to attend the Annual Hillblom Scientific Meeting to give a presentation on the findings of their research to date.
 The annual renewal of any Fellowship Grant for the three year time period will be contingent upon a satisfactory annual report and presentation at this forum.
 Renewal / non-renewal decisions by the Board of Directors of the Hillblom Foundation are final and not subject to appeal or review.

-In appraising applicants for Hillblom Fellowship Grants, preference will be given to those who (a) received their doctorate degree 3 years prior to the current application (if more than 3 years, please explain) and (b) who receive no extramural funding for the 3 year period of the Fellowship Grant.
+In appraising applicants for Hillblom Fellowship Grants, preference will be given to those who (a) received their doctorate degree no more than 3 years prior to the current application (if more than 3 years, please explain) and (b) who receive no extramural funding for the 3 year period of the Fellowship Grant.
 To be eligible for this grant, applicants must commit 100% of their effort to research directly related to the project described in the application for funding.